ibrahimmkhalid/llm-from-scratch/README.md

 # LLM From Scratch
 _Ibrahim Khalid_

----
-This repo is outdated due to github LFS limits
-The updated project is now available on [HuggingFace](https://huggingface.co/spaces/ibrahimmkhalid/llm-from-scratch)
+The hosted project is available on [HuggingFace](https://huggingface.co/spaces/ibrahimmkhalid/llm-from-scratch)

----

 The purpose of this project is to build a simple large language model from scratch.